awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ## Accessing your AWS account after closure<a name="accessing-after-closure"></a>

 After you close an AWS account following the process described in the preceding steps, you can no longer use it to access AWS services\.
 However, during the Post\-Closure Period, which are the 90 days after your account is closed, you can still view your AWS account's past billing information and access [AWS Support](https://console.aws.amazon.com/support/home)\.
+Your Amazon EC2 instances can be stopped after your account has been closed\.
+If you reopen your account, you might need to restart your Amazon EC2 instances\.

-During the Post\-Closure Period, AWS might retain any content that you didn't delete and any AWS services that you didn't terminate before you closed your AWS account\.
+During the Post\-Closure Period, AWS services might retain any content that you didn't delete and any AWS services that you didn't terminate before you closed your AWS account\.
 You can access any remaining content or AWS services only by reopening your account during the Post\-Closure Period\.
 You can reopen your AWS account by contacting [AWS Support](https://console.aws.amazon.com/support/home)\.
 If you choose to reopen your account, you can access the content that you didn't delete and AWS services that you didn't terminate before closing your account\.
 However, you might be charged for the cost of running those AWS services during the Post\-Closure Period\.
 You can estimate the cost of running AWS services using the [AWS Pricing Calculator](https://docs.aws.amazon.com/pricing-calculator/latest/userguide/what-is-pricing-calculator.html) in the *AWS Pricing Calculator User Guide*\.

 ## After the post\-closure period<a name="post-closure-period"></a>